1 / 4

 Overview

-Primula acaulis (syn.
-P. vulgaris) is a semi-evergreen perennial in the Primulaceae family, forming basal rosettes of crinkled, tongue-shaped leaves 4–8 inches (10–20 cm) long and 1.5–2.5 inches (4–6 cm) wide with prominent veining and a rough-textured upper surface.
-Plants grow 4–8 inches (10–20 cm) tall and 8–12 inches (20–30 cm) wide.
-Individual flowers are 1–1.5 inches (2.5–4 cm) across, five-petalled with a notched apex, borne on short individual pedicels 2–4 inches (5–10 cm) long arising directly from the crown — distinguishing it from polyanthus types (P. x polyantha) which bear flowers in umbels on a common stalk.
-Wild-type flower colour is pale yellow with a darker yellow centre; cultivated forms span white, yellow, pink, red, purple, blue, and orange.
-Heterostyly (pin and thrum flower morphs) is present, requiring cross-pollination between the two forms for seed set.
+Primula acaulis (synonym P. vulgaris) is a semi-evergreen perennial in the primrose family (Primulaceae), forming basal rosettes of crinkled tongue-shaped leaves 4-8 inches (10-20 cm) long and 1.5-2.5 inches (4-6 cm) wide with prominent veining and a rough-textured upper surface.
+Plants reach 4-8 inches (10-20 cm) tall in flower and 8-12 inches (20-30 cm) wide.
+Individual flowers are 1-1.5 inches (2.5-4 cm) across, five-petalled with a notched apex on each petal, borne on short individual pedicels 2-4 inches (5-10 cm) long arising directly from the crown rather than on a single common stalk, which separates this species from polyanthus types (P. x polyantha) where flowers are carried in umbels on a common stalk.
+Wild-type flower color is pale yellow with a darker yellow center, and cultivated forms have produced white, yellow, pink, red, purple, blue, and orange across the cultivated cultivar range.
+The species shows heterostyly (pin and thrum flower morphs): pin flowers carry a long style with the stigma at the corolla mouth and the anthers low in the corolla tube, while thrum flowers carry a short style with the stigma low in the tube and the anthers raised at the corolla mouth, and the two morphs require cross-pollination between forms for full seed set.
+Heterostyly is a key teaching example in the evolution of outcrossing mechanisms in plants and was first studied in detail by Charles Darwin in this genus.
 In the Pacific Northwest, bloom begins in late January to February in mild winters and continues through April.
-Foliage may become semi-dormant and tattered in summer heat above 80°F (27°C) but recovers with autumn rain.
-Susceptible to vine weevil larvae (root damage), slugs, and botrytis in wet, poorly ventilated conditions.
-Short-lived in hot, humid climates — performs as a cool-season annual south of USDA zone 8.
+Foliage may become semi-dormant and tattered in summer heat above 80°F (27°C) but recovers with autumn rain, and the species performs as a cool-season annual south of USDA zone 8 in hot humid summer climates where the heat-stress decline is permanent rather than recoverable.
+Susceptible to vine weevil larvae (root damage), slugs (foliage damage), and botrytis (in wet poorly ventilated conditions).
+Hardy in USDA zones 4-8 (-30°F / -34°C).

 Native Range